-In accordance with the provisions of the Companies Act, 2013, Mr. Ashok Kumar Goyal shall retire by rotation at the Annual General Meeting of your Company and being eligible, offers himself for re-appointment.
+In accordance with the provisions of Companies Act, 2013, Mr. Masood Ahmad (DIN 09008553) retires by rotation and being eligible, offers himself for re-appointment.
+The Board of Directors recommends his re-appointment as Director and his brief resume is annexed to the Notice of the Annual General Meeting.

-None of the Directors is disqualified from being appointed/re-appointed as Director.
+None of the Directors is disqualified from being appointed/ re-appointed as Director.